Chapter 1

 The Upanishads of ancient India had a philosophy about this life energy:

-In this case, in discussion of dreams and being in deep sleep, it was thought that the soul makes journeys out of their bodies.
+No man alone but all things have souls; the external world is not insensitive or dead, it is intensely alive … Let no one wake a man brusquely for it is difficult for the soul to find its way back to him.
+[17]In this case, in discussion of dreams and being in deep sleep, it was thought that the soul makes journeys out of their bodies.
 There are some who have recorded doing so through will of their minds and visiting places with their spiritual force that were far from where their earthly bodies lay.

 If these philosophies were not originated there would have been too many unexplainable occurrences about humanity to deal with.
 These explanations eased the mind and helped humans to deal with the fear of death and the unknown.